allenlin90/programmingLearning/webDesign/AdvancedCSSAndSass:Flexbox,Grid,AnimationsAndMore!/README.md

 ## Aligning Tracks
 1. If the grid system doesn't fit to its container, we can use `justify-content` and `align-content` to adjust the position of the grid on its x-axis and y-axis.
-1. We can not only `grid-auto-flow` can be used with [`dense`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow#values).
+1. We can not only use `grid-auto-flow` on `row` but also use with [`dense`](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow#values).
 The feature can fill up the empty cell in the grid.
     ```scss
     .container {
         width: 1000px;